 Part 2: The Creamy Mushroom Filling

-Here, you have two options: canned cream of mushroom soup (like the Campbell’s crockpot green bean casserole recipe), or an easy homemade mushroom filling.
+Here, you have two options: canned cream of mushroom soup mixture (like the Campbell’s crockpot green bean casserole recipe), or an easy homemade mushroom filling.

 As with trimming green beans, making the creamy sauce for green bean casserole from scratch is 100% worth it!